Licenses

 • Revenue Potential: Consider whether you want to generate revenue from your work through licensing fees or royalties.

-Be aware that funders might require you to use open licenses such as CC licenses.
+Be aware that funders might require you to use open licences such as CC licenses.

 Navigating licensing as a user: Responsible use and compliance

-As a user of copyrighted materials, understanding copyright licenses is essential for ensuring ethical and compliant use.
+As a user of copyrighted materials, understanding copyright licences is essential for ensuring ethical and compliant use.
 Here are some key considerations:

-• License Terms: Always review the terms of the copyright license carefully to understand the permitted uses and any restrictions.
+• Licence Terms: Always review the terms of the copyright licence carefully to understand the permitted uses and any restrictions.

-• Attribution: Properly attribute the work to the copyright holder, as specified in the license terms.
+• Attribution: Properly attribute the work to the copyright holder, as specified in the licence terms.

 • Avoid Infringement: Be mindful of copyright infringement, which occurs when you use a copyrighted work without permission or exceed the scope of the license.